-The preparation of a neat, beautiful nd appropriate drawing depends to a large extent on the layout of drawing sheet.
-The standard rules and conventions of drawing sheet layout as recommended by Bureau of Indian standards through their specifications must be followed by the engineer.
+The preparation of a neat, beautiful and appropriate drawing depends to a large extent on the layout of drawing sheets.
+The standard rules and conventions of layout of drawing sheets as recommended by Bureau of Indian standards through their specifications must be followed by the engineer.
 Apart from it, the engineer should know the office requirements for indicating special aspects.

 LAYOUT OF DRAWING SHEET:

 After selecting the size of the drawing sheet and to divide the proper space for margin, title block, parts list, revision panel, folding marks and selecting a suitable scale on the drawing sheet is known as layout of drawing sheet.

 The purpose of marking zone on drawing sheet is to indicate the relevant location in a drawing where some modification or alteration has been subsequently incorporated.
 The zoning system is popularly adopted on commercial drawing to pin point change in original drawing.